VILLASframework/documentation/node/Configuration.md

 ## name (string) = hostname {#node-config-name}

-By default the `name` of a VILLASnode instance is equalt to the hostname of the machine it is running on.
+By default the `name` of a VILLASnode instance is equal to the hostname of the machine it is running on.
 Some node types are using this name to identify themselves agains their remotes.
 An example is the `ngsi` node type which adds a metadata attribute `source` to its updates.